-Many types of feral animals were introduced to Macquarie Island in the 19th century, including cats, weka (a large, flightless bird from New Zealand), rabbits, rats and mice.
-Cats and weka have been eradicated from the island but rabbits and rodents remain and are impacting negatively on the island's native flora, fauna, geological features and natural landscape values.
-Find out more at our web pages on the Macquarie Island Pest Eradication Project
+Many types of feral animals were introduced to Macquarie Island in the 19th century, including cats, weka (a large, flightless bird from New Zealand), rabbits, rats and mice, with negative impacts on the island's native flora, fauna, geological features and natural landscape values.
+A Pest Eradication Program has been highly successful in removing these introduced species from the island and restoring the island's unique natural balance.
+See the Macquarie Island Pest Eradication Project

 Macquarie Island is recognised for its rich and diverse animal life.
 Around 3.5 million seabirds arrive on Macquarie Island each year to breed and moult.
 Most of these are penguins.